-Selection and promotion criteria will be kept under continuing review to ensure that individuals are selected and promoted on the basis of their relative merits and abilities, having agreed to the need of the specific job.
-Where possible, training will be given to enable employees to have an opportunity of promotion and progression according to their ability and potential
+Selection and promotion criteria will be kept under continuing review to ensure that individuals are selected and promoted based on their relative merits and abilities, having agreed to the need of the specific job.
+Where possible, training will be given to enable employees to have an opportunity of promotion and progression according to their ability and potential years of age in our Nursery, and Reception classes.
+Highfield and Brookham EYFS is included in the